 The College does not offer counseling services.
 Students requesting guidance, encouragement, or assistance in their chosen career fields are encouraged to discuss any problem with an instructor or a member of the College management team as needed.
 Students who encounter problems that interfere with their ability to succeed in their program are also encouraged to seek help.
-While the College does not provide counseling services, it maintains a community resource list and/or student assistance program, for personal, family, and financial counseling-related needs.
+While the College does not provide counseling services, it maintains a community resource list and/or a student assistance program for personal, family, and financial counseling-related needs.
 Students who need assistance in these areas should request the community resources list.

 If a student has a problem that cannot be addressed by the Fortis College team members, that student is referred to the student assistance program.
 The student assistance program is a professional, confidential service provided by Fortis College to give students immediate access to a comprehensive network of experts and information that can help you to handle life's challenges while you are in school.
 This 24-hour service is prepaid for by the College and there is no cost to the student.
-All members of the campus have 24/7 access to the licensed student assistance program counselors at (866) 200-7350.
+All members of the campus have 24/7 access to the licensed student assistance program counselors at (866) 200-7350 understanding and learning the material contained within the training programs should contact the instructor, program director, or Dean of Education to schedule tutoring with an instructor.
+Additional laboratory time may be provided for those students needing to complete assigned lab projects or requiring extra help with laboratory activities.
+These sessions may be scheduled outside of normal classroom instruction hours.
+Students should make arrangements with the instructor or Dean of Education.